Misdemeanors and Felonies

 You can qualify for a misdemeanor dismissal if you successfully completed your probation sentence along with not serving prison time for your conviction.
 You cannot qualify for a dismissal if you are currently facing criminal charges or are on probation.

-Felonies Can Derail Your Life
+How Felony Charges Can Derail Your Life

 Convictions for more serious crimes called felonies carry severe penalties, including longer sentences — perhaps even life — in state prison.
 These felonies are often violent crimes such as murder, voluntary manslaughter, mayhem, rape, forcible sodomy, arson, hit and run, carjacking, drive-by shooting, or crimes against children.
 However, they may also be nonviolent crimes that society considers especially heinous, like a fourth DUI within 10 years, white collar crimes, or grand theft.